 Card #9:

-All my stepped up cards incorporate mats for the patterned pieces.
-This one also was made as an offset gate-fold card - with the sketch on it's side and the opening toward the right to line up with the panel separations.
-I also embossed the plain cardstock pieces.
-Other than that, I simply added a stamped greeting (stamp again from the discontinued So Sincere set), and some more of those adhesive backed sequins.
+This one is an offset gate-fold card - with the sketch on it's side and the opening toward the right to line up with the panel separations.
 Below you can see the inside of the card, which I decorated with a few scraps.

 Card #10:

-This time, in addition to matting my patterned papers, I made the focal circle into a shaker.
+This time I made the focal circle into a shaker.
 In addition to my circle punches, I used a Teardrop Circle cutting die (discontinued Spellbinders set).
 The focal image was stamped using another stamp from the Beautiful Butterflies stamp set.
 The sentiment stamp was also from that set.

 Card #11:

-For my final card, I used some of the same techniques and tolls I used on other cards, but this time I die cut the focal circle through the entire card front to create an aperture card.
+For this last card, I die cut the focal circle through the entire card front to create an aperture card.
 The stamp is again from The Right Words stamp set.
 Here's what this card looks like on the inside:

 I hope these 11 cards have inspired you to find some sketches to try and to use some of these ideas to modify them.